-Students must recognize that the various plants generate different amounts of electricity in megawatts by passing the cursor over each type of plant.
+Students must recognize that the various plants cost more or less (in dollars, land, and emissions) to generate different amounts of electricity in megawatts.

-Using the bar graph to the left of the game, students will be shown the demand (right side) at a given time and are required to mentally add or subtract the number of megawatts to meet that demand (left side) to meet the demand.
+Using the bar graph to the left of the game, students will be shown the demand (right side) at a given time and are required to mentally add or subtract the number of megawatts to meet that demand (left side).